 You will also need a battery and/or generator for the cloudy and rainy days.
 Additionally, if you still would like to have the grid option available, there are different types of solar systems that I have explained in another post.

 Alternative energy is the very essence of eco-friendly off-grid living.
 Moreover, it can save you a lot of money in the long run.
 The solar panels continue getting cheaper, and they don’t demand frequent replacing and fixing.
-You can expand your solar energy intake by adding more and more panels – just be sure that your current inverter is up to task.
+You can expand your solar energy intake by adding more and more panels – just be sure that your current inverter is up to the task.

 There is more than one way to use solar energy.
 You can trap the sun rays with a thermal water heating system, which directs heat to a water tank, providing you with hot water all day long.